-Ingredients• 1 cup cooked rice • 6 large bell peppers, any color • 1 tablespoon olive oil • 1/2 medium onion, chopped • 1 pound extra-lean ground beef • 3 cloves garlic, minced • 1 (14 fluid ounce) can crushed tomatoes or tomato sauce • 1 teaspoon Worcestershire sauce, optional • 1/2 teaspoon Italian seasoning • 2 cups shredded cheddar cheese blend, divided • Salt & pepper to taste • Fresh cilantro for topping, optional
+Ingredients• 6 large bell peppers, any color • 1 tablespoon olive oil • 1/2 medium onion, chopped • 1 pound extra-lean ground beef • 3 cloves garlic, minced • 1 (14 fluid ounce) can crushed tomatoes • 1 teaspoon Worcestershire sauce, optional • 1/2 teaspoon Italian seasoning • 1 cup rice, cooked • 2 cups cheddar cheese blend, shredded and divided • salt, to taste • pepper to taste • fresh cilantro, optional, for topping

 Preheat the oven to 400 degrees F.

 Cut the tops off the peppers carefully.
 Remove any seeds/membrane from the interior of the peppers.

 Chop up the usable stuff from the pepper tops, since you can add it to the filling if you want.

 Place the peppers cut-side up in a baking dish.